Coonawarra, Northern Territory

 Coonawarra is a south-eastern suburb in the city of Darwin, in the Northern Territory of Australia.
+It is on the traditional Country and waterways of the Larrakia people.

 Defence Establishment Berrimah and the Northern Immigration Detention Centre are located in Coonawarra.

+History

 The suburb's name is derived from HMAS Coonawarra, a naval establishment which was located in the suburb until 2003.
 'Coonawarra' itself is an Aboriginal word which means "swan".